 |Carter Style||The next step is to develop a couple of "Carter-style" arrangements for the song.|

 |Crosspicking||Next, we explore how to play the tune by adding some crosspicking.|

 |Where to Go from Here||Finally, we include a suggestions to help you look further into the information covered.|

 You'll find a couple of file formats in the Study Tune section for audio and tablature files.
-In order to view and hear them correctly, it is necessary for your to have the the right plug-ins and equipment installed on your computer.
-Please refer to the table below for details on the file types used and plug-ins.
+In order to view and hear them correctly, it is necessary for your to have the the right equipment installed on your computer.
+Please refer to the table below for details.

 |mp3||We use mp3 files for sound clips.
 This format is compatible with almost all computers.|